jarlandi/sna/laboratory/session-1/ps01_cytoscape_basics.md

 <ins>Select Star Wars network</ins>.

-* In the Apps menu, look for and select the [Affinity Propagation cluster](https://en.wikipedia.org/wiki/Affinity_propagation) clustering algorithm in ClusterMaker (select any temporary folder if prompted)
+* In the Apps menu, look for and select the [Affinity Propagation cluster](https://en.wikipedia.org/wiki/Affinity_propagation) clustering algorithm in ClusterMaker (select any temporary folder if prompted).
-* ClusterMaker2 requires an attribute for the weight: use ``Array source = scenes``
+* ClusterMaker2 requires an attribute for the weight: use ``Array source = scenes``.
 * Run it; then, check that a new attribute in the node table named ``_APCluster`` has been added.
 Move this column by the scenes column and order their values: you will find that several groups of nodes have been formed.
 * Use the new attribute in the nodes for "Fill color" using a "Discrete mapping" on ``_APCluster.`` You might have to pick the color for each group; just pick a color for the three largest groups.
 * [**REPORT**] Include in your report an image of the graph with the three largest clusters in three different colors.